 1. Mistake: Selecting the wrong probiotic for your lifestyle

-When shopping for a probiotic, think about your health needs and schedule.“Probiotic supplements can be found in many different forms, so you’re bound to find one right for you and your lifestyle,” says Taylor.
+When shopping for a probiotic (or probiotic drinks), think about your health needs and schedule.“Probiotic supplements can be found in many different forms, so you’re bound to find one right for you and your lifestyle,” says Taylor.

 For example, if you’re constantly on the go, you’ll probably want to avoid a formula that requires refrigeration.
 Ignoring the storing instructions could affect the microorganisms in your probiotic, lessening its effect on you.
 Instead, consider a freeze-dried probiotic if you’re going to be taking it with your lunch salad at the office.
 “This process allows probiotics to be stored at room temperature while preserving an optimal level of living cells,” says Taylor.
 Alternatively, some probiotics come as powders that can be added to your breakfast smoothie—a great option for those who have a hard time remembering to take a pill.

 It's also important to remember that different bacterial strains deliver different health benefits.
 Here's a guide to choosing the one that's best for your needs, from digestive issues to anxiety.